Mayfield shines again, Buccaneers stay unbeaten with 27-17 victory over struggling Bears

-With Mayfield playing turnover-free ball for the second straight week and Mike Evans catching six balls for 171 yards and a TD, the Bucs improved to 2-0 while handing the Bears a franchise-record 12th consecutive loss.
+With Mayfield playing turnover-free ball for the second straight week and Mike Evans catching six balls for 171 yards, the Bucs (2-0) handed the sputtering Bears a franchise-record 12th consecutive loss dating to last season.

-Mayfield completed 26 of 34 passes, looking quite comfortable in another new home.
-The No. 1 overall pick in the 2018 NFL draft is playing with his fourth team in just over two years.
+“If you don’t turn it over you give yourself a chance to win,” Bucs coach Todd Bowles said after Mayfield completed 26 of 34 passes and also bailed out tight end David Wells by recovering a fumble that bounced 11 yards backward to the Chicago 32.

+Evans delivered his second TD catch of the season on the next play.

+“He’s savvy.
+He has a good feel for the game and what’s around him.
+And the awareness he has around him helps him out a great deal,” Bowles said of Mayfield, who is with his fourth team in just over two years.
+“He’s a very smart player.”

-He set up Rachaad White’s 1-yard TD run with a 70-yard completion to Evans in the first quarter.
-He also finished an 89-yard drive with a 32-yard scoring pass to Tampa Bay’s all-time leading receiver early in the second half.
+The 28-year-old quarterback set up Rachaad White’s 1-yard TD run with a 70-yard completion to Evans in the first quarter.
+His 32-yard scoring pass to Evans — Tampa Bay’s all-time leading receiver — finished an 89-yard drive and put the Bucs up 20-10.

 Tampa Bay’s defense did its job, too, after yielding a 75-yard TD drive on Chicago’s first possession of the game.
 The Buccaneers sacked Justin Fields six times and picked him off twice.